 What Is Acoustic Epidemiology?

-Acoustic Epidemiology is a term that describes analyzing sounds (by themselves or in conjunction with other data points) as a clinical, objective epidemiological tool.
+Acoustic Epidemiology consists in analyzing sounds (by themselves or in conjunction with other data points) as a clinical, objective epidemiological tool.

-Now, more than ever, the public wants reliable healthcare information, and healthcare workers’ time is more precious.
-The healthcare industry is using artificial intelligence to bridge the gap.
+On the one hand, the public wants reliable healthcare information.
+And on the other hand, healthcare workers’ time is precious.
+So, the healthcare industry is using AI to bridge the gap.

 Medical facilities are using chatbots to assist patients and educate them during the crisis.